Empirical Bayesian Multi-Bandit Learning: Estimation

-Most existing literature on multi-bandit problems \cite{hong2022hierarchical, aouali2023mixed} focuses on analyzing Bayesian regret as the core performance metric.
-Consequently, these studies do not provide explicit characterization or derivation of the upper bound for the estimation error under the incorporation of prior information.
-In Theorem \ref{inequality_beta_hat}, we address and fill this research void by establishing rigorous theoretical results for the aforementioned upper bound.
+Theorem \ref{inequality_beta_hat} provides an explicit characterization of the upper bound for the estimation error under the incorporation of prior information.
+Most existing studies on multi-bandit problems \cite{hong2022hierarchical, aouali2023mixed} focus on analyzing Bayesian regret as the primary performance metric.
+Building on Theorem \ref{inequality_beta_hat}, we derive the frequentist regret in Section \ref{sec:regret analysis} and fill this research gap by establishing rigorous theoretical results for the frequentist upper bound.

-The primary challenge in providing Theorem \ref{inequality_beta_hat} lies in handling the prior-informed estimation $\hat{\boldsymbol{\beta}}_{k0,t}$.
-To address this, we first decompose the estimation error into two distinct components,
+We briefly outline the proof for Theorem \ref{inequality_beta_hat} here; full details are provided in the Appendix \ref{appendix_thm1}.
+The estimation error is decomposed into two terms:

-where the first component captures the discrepancy from the prior-informed estimator, and the second one reflects uncertainty from observational noise.
+where the first term represents the deviation due to the prior-informed estimator, and the second term captures the randomness introduced by observational noise.
 The noise term is bounded using the theoretical result established in \cite{abbasi2011improved}, stated in Lemma \ref{abbasi_inequality}.
-The upper bound of the $L_2$-norm for the first component can be bounded by the $L_2$-norm of the prior-induced error $\hat{\boldsymbol{\beta}}_{k0,t} - \boldsymbol{\beta}_{k,j}$.
-And the $L_2$-norm of the prior-induced error $\hat{\boldsymbol{\beta}}_{k0,t} - \boldsymbol{\beta}_{k,j}$ also consists of two components: the sum of matrix norms (with eigenvalues less than $1$) of the true parameters across all bandits, and a noise term.
-For these two components, we respectively use the boundedness property of the true paramters and the same theoretical conclusions from \cite{abbasi2011improved}.
+The primary challenge in establishing Theorem \ref{inequality_beta_hat} lies in handling the first term, which involves the prior-informed estimation error $\hat{\boldsymbol{\beta}}_{k0,t}$.
+Its $L_2$-norm can be bounded by that of the prior-induced error, $\hat{\boldsymbol{\beta}}_{k0,t} - \boldsymbol{\beta}_{k,j}$, which consists of a term involving the matrix norms of the true parameters across all bandits and a noise term.
+We carefully examine the boundedness of these norms and apply the theoretical results from \cite{abbasi2011improved} to establish the bound.